 Vegan Cinnamon Applesauce Quick Bread (Gluten-Free)

-- 1/4 cup + 2 tablespoons 60g potato starch, not potato flour (NO OTHER starches work here, sorry.
+- 1/4 cup + 2 tablespoons (60g) potato starch (NO OTHER starches work here, sorry.
 This helps to make the bread fluffy.
 SEE NOTE)

 - 2 teaspoons ground cinnamon

-- 1/4 cup + 2 tablespoons 90g aquafaba (the liquid from a drained can of chickpeas, this is the "egg")
+- 1/4 cup + 2 tablespoons (90g) aquafaba (the liquid from a drained can of chickpeas, this is the "egg" and CANNOT be subbed)

 - 1 1/2 teaspoons cinnamon

-NOTE: I tested this bread multiple times to get the perfect texture, so I strongly advise against subbing with other gluten-free flours, it will yield COMPLETELY different results, as GF baking is very finicky.
+- I tested this bread multiple times to get the perfect texture, so I strongly advise against subbing with other gluten-free flours, it will yield COMPLETELY different results, as GF baking is very finicky.
 If you absolutely cannot find potato starch online or in stores, (it's sold on Amazon), then sub half the potato starch with white all-purpose flour (3 tbsp) and I think it should yield similar results.
-Also, this recipe is meant to be a bread loaf texture, not muffins.
+This recipe is meant to be a bread loaf texture, not muffins.
 For muffins, make these Cinnamon Streusel Muffins instead.
-If you are allergic to nuts, you can try subbing with a very smooth sunbutter and understand it will leave a somewhat sunbutter flavor and possibly make it drier.

 - Preheat an oven to 350°F (177°C) and lightly spray a 9X5 loaf ceramic or glass dish with oil.
 You can use parchment paper if you like, I just prefer my loaves to have a more firm edge, which comes from baking directly in the pan.